California’s Net Energy Metering

 - No extra monthly charges

-- Buy & sell electricity at the best rate with Time of Use Billing
+- Buy & sell electricity at the best rate with Time of Use (TOU) Billing

-- Build up solar credits for times you need more
+- Homeowners can store up solar credits for times of greater need

-- Get 77% less credit for surplus energy sent back to the grid
+- Receive 77% less credit for surplus energy sent back to the grid

-- Pay an extra $100/mo. just to have solar energy*
+- Pay an extra $100/month (including monthly fixed and capacity charges), just to have solar energy*

-- Solar credits won’t carry over month-to-month (so you can’t use them when you need them most)
+- Solar credits won’t carry over month-to-month (so you can’t use them when you need them most: use-them-or-lose-them)

 What’s the deadline to beat NEM 3.0?

-The CPUC advises that customers who install solar under NEM 2.0 will not be subject to NEM 3.0 terms for the first 20 years of the system operation2.
+The CPUC released its proposed decision in December 2021 and is still in the process of finalizing that decision.
+Meanwhile, the Commission advises that customers who install solar under NEM 2.0 will not be subject to NEM 3.0 terms for the first 20 years of the system operations.

-- To do this, you’ll need to have submitted an initial interconnection application before NEM 3.0 is in effect.
-Keep in mind, this is one of the last steps in solar installation.
+To do this, you’ll need to have submitted an initial interconnection application before NEM 3.0 is in effect.
+Keep in mind that it is one of the last steps in solar installation.

 So what does that mean?
 Start now.
 Our professionals can help you schedule your complete installation before the end of the year.